Home

 Date:

-It is important to have your job descriptions drafted in such a way that it is bias-free in order to avoid any charges of discrimination.
-Your description sheets can be attached to the free legal forms and employment contracts available on the Employment Main Page.
+Note: It is important to have your job descriptions drafted in such a way that it is bias-free in order to avoid any charges of discrimination.